kgrayallday/dotfiles/README.md

 *nix user customization files

 ## HOW TO USE
-dotfiles currently uses git **bare** repository to stash your files without having to move or symlink your files.
+Use git **bare** repository to stash your files without having to move or symlink your files.

 We use an alias to reach into the local git folder from elsewhere in the system where the files we want to add lives: